Crypto Gist: How I got scammed when I started with crypto

 That’s really sad.
 How come you got back into the crypto space?

 After I got scammed in 2017, I stayed away till 2020 when bitcoin became a bit more mainstream.
 I stayed curious and kept up with news about crypto.
-But I just didn’t trust any p2p platform or even buying from anyone again.
+But I just didn’t trust any trading platform or even buy from anyone again.
 But in 2020, a friend told me about Yellow Card and how their model was different, that I would be buying from the company directly at very good rates, so I decided to open an account.
 That was in July or August 2020.
 But I didn’t start buying bitcoin again till October after I had done my research about Yellow Card and saw that they are legit.

 How has your experience been since you joined?